peter88213/PyWriter/docs/doctypes.md

 -   Document's filename: `<yW project name>_proof.odt`.
 -   Text markup: Bold and italics are supported.
 Other highlighting such as underline and strikethrough are lost.
+-   Scenes beginning with <HTML> or <TEX> are not exported.
--   All chapters and scenes will be exported, whether "used" or "unused".
+-   All other chapters and scenes are exported, whether "used" or "unused".
+-   Interspersed HTML, TEX, or RTF commands are taken over unchanged.
 -   The document contains chapter `[ChID:x]` and scene `[ScID:y]`
     markers according to yWriter 5 standard. **Do not touch lines containing the markers** if you want to be able to reimport the